haxtheweb/edtechjoker/draft-outline.md

 - Final presentation for feedback and to give other students a live demo - 5%
   - this serves as a final check in and is more of a live demo of capability and sharing links for the class to play with and offer feedback
   - you'll be able to use this feedback to refine your final solution submitted the next week

+### Bonus:
+- Add a very simple `authorize.js` end-point that sends back a hashed value.
+This hashed value is then sent on all other transactions for security purposes to validate that a bot isn't spamming the service but is actually using the web component to broker the connection.
+All other service calls then use this information to verify that this is a valid transaction +3

 ## Final submission
 Due May 3rd to Canvas Dropbox.
 Link to your repo, documentation and associated demo need to be in the submission